 Come to think about it, I recently had a brush in with the law – I received a citation for marijuana – that ended with me being slammed against a fence and thrown into a police car.
 At that moment, all the rage and anger I felt toward the police hit the fan.
 I hated them with a passion.

 Not long afterward, I recorded a vlog (a video blog) about the Oakland Police Department.
 I said that they were incapable of catching criminals and were getting paid just to wear a badge.
 At the time, I was speaking from a position of hurt and anger.
-I didn’t realize that none of my statements were based on fact.
+I didn’t realize that my statements weren’t based on fact.
 I mean, how could I prove that all officers are lazy and not doing their job?

 About a week later, I saw a headline in the newspaper: “Four Shot and One Critically Injured in Richmond.”
 I immediately wanted to cover the story and put my spin on it.
 So later that day I started making some calls and ultimately got in touch with Captain Mark Gagan of the Richmond Police Department.
 We set up an interview for the next day and it was on.

 The next day Cpt.
 Gagan picked me up in his patrol car and we drove down to Central Richmond.
 We spoke briefly about politics, family and real life situations.
 Then the conversation, and my story, took a dramatic turn when Cpt.
 Gagan began revealing his street tactics and discussing his emotional ties to the community.

 He showed me one of his tactics that was totally on the money.
 As he drove through the neighborhood he would give a head nod (acknowledgment) to certain people on the street and they would respond in a friendly manner.

 Then he would mug (cold stare) others and you could almost tell what they were feeling by their facial expressions: fear, anger and annoyance.